julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 with all __m<sub>i</sub>__'s = {0, 1}.

-To do that it's just a matter of using successive divisions by the base we wish to convert __keeping each remainder and the last quotient until it's {0, 1}__:
+Doing that is just a matter of using successive divisions by the base we wish to convert __keeping each remainder and the last quotient until it's {0, 1}__:

 > 36 = ????<sub>2</sub>